Betuuxxii/Turtlebot/README.md

 ![Map, Laser based Map](./src/my_mapping_launcher/maps/laser.png)

 This command will get the map data from the map topic, and write it out into 2 files, laser map.pgm and laser map.yaml.
-A PGM (Portable Gray Ma) file.
+A PGM (Portable Gray Map) file.
 A PGM is a file that represents a grayscale image.
 Whiter pixels represents free, blacker pixels are occupied and pixels in between are unknown.
 The map server package also provides the map server node this node reads a map from a file then provides it to other nodes like the move node for performing path planning or the amcl for localization.
 We can have access to the map by either calling the service static map or by listening to the /map latched topic.
 When a topic is latched, it means that the last message published to that topic will be saved.
 That means, any node that listens to this topic in the future will get this last message, even if nobody is publishing to this topic anymore.

 #### Transforms
 In order to be able to use the laser readings, we need to set a transform between the laser and the robot base, and add it to the transform tree.
 This basically tell